ricozyx/ricozyx/README.md

 <hr>

 ### Some info
-Mostly interested in software development & cybersec.
+Mostly interested in software development & cybersecurity.

 <hr>